Walter Howard Crane, 70, a resident of Cleveland, passed away Friday, April 18, 2014.

-He loved cassical music, including the works of Beethoven.
+He loved classical music, including the works of Beethoven.
 He was a competitive runner, and he ran in the Boston Marathon twice.
-He was an avid reader, and he enjoyed classic movies and movie stars, including Humphrey Bogart and Sophia Loren.
+He was an avid reader and he enjoyed classic movies and movie stars, including Humphrey Bogart and Sophia Loren.
 He loved the outdoors, including walking and hunting.

 Survivors include his daughter, Sarah Crane; his sons: Patrick Crane, Pastor Jesse Crane and his wife, Meghan, all of Cleveland; his granddaughter, Sophia Crane; his grandsons: Andrew, Nicholas and Maxwell Crane; his sisters: Priscilla Swanson and her husband, Richard, of Chicago, Ill., Dorothy “Dee Dee” Stima and her husband, Frank, of Washington state; and several nieces and nephews.